- 1 Getting Started

 Check the “Fetch Moz Metrics” option if you’d like the program to automatically fetch the PA.

 - Choose your desired Web 2.0 from the drop-down menu.

 - If you own ScrapeBox you can do this using the mass Page Authority checker.

 - You can also use this free online alternative.

-We’re looking for URLs with high page authority, a PA of 20 or higher will work for low competition keywords.
-Re-register any of the scraped sites that fit this criteria.
+You’re looking for URLs with high page authority, a PA of 20 or higher will work for low competition keywords.
+Re-register any of the scraped sites that fit these criteria.

-As we did in the creation of the original Web 2.0 sites, we’re going to add an article to the expired sites.
+As you did in the creation of the original Web 2.0 sites, you’re going to add an article to the expired sites.
 This time it only needs to be around 400 words and can be scraped.
-Add your main keyword and the link to your Web 2.0 site, as well as relevant images and videos.
-You can build as many Tumblr backlinks as you want, I always build at least ten to every Web 2.0 site.

 Scraping Custom Sites With Expired Web 2.0 Ranker